 “Even as we celebrate what we have achieved, applaud ourselves for daring greatly, and shrug off failure, we are dying inside.
 Because nobody has really, honestly told us what failure feels like, and the truth is, it is terrifying and it is lonely and it hurts like hell.”

-Eating Glass is a compassionate and profound guide that will speak to any dreamer or achiever who is navigating the aftermath of a failure experience.
+Eating Glass will speak to any dreamer or achiever who is navigating the aftermath of a failure experience.
 It provides steady assurance that we are never alone in our journeys, and that our seasons of failure are fertile times in which we grow.

 Table of Contents

 In each video, I read a complete chapter of the book.

 Background on The Syria Airlift Project

 For those who want to learn more about the nonprofit effort described in the book, here are a few artifacts from that time.